 Are you mad? trickled the basement voice in side him yet again.
 How can you trust a self-proclaimed "Spontaneous Guard" that much?

-Oh dry up Terran, he projected back; ever since I got here I've had forebodings after forebodings, each persisting until I realize that it's not about a genuine outside danger, it's merely you, inside me, you going on as if this were Earth, as if the people here were Earth-types, selfishly out for power.
+Oh dry up Terran, he projected back; ever since I got here I've had foreboding after foreboding, until I realize that it's not about a genuine outside danger, it's you, inside me, you going on as if this were Earth, as if the people here were Earth-types, selfishly out for power.
 Once and for all, will you pipe down!
-There's nothing in the message-crystal that says it is for the Sunnoad only.
-Others may receive it too.
+There's nothing in the message-crystal that says it is for the eyes of the Sunnoad only.
+Others may receive it too, on the way.
 I have had a taste of it myself.

 He continued, "And so, will you take this?"
 He held out the crystal while the import of his words lingered uneasily in his own mind, despite his put-down of the Terran voice.

 "Very well."
-The head of the Bostanga Fom put her hand out too, and Nyav moved, understanding that she needed him to come forward, to drop the crystal into her palm.
-This done, he stepped back, not taking his eyes off her.
-He, and everyone who was present, watched as she put Dynoom's message to her forehead; watched the smoothness of that forehead become creased; watched the pleasant cheeks go concave, the jaw chomp with distress, the eyes squeeze shut...
+The head of the Bostanga Fom put her hand out and Nyav moved towards her, understanding that she would not take the crystal unless he dropped it into her palm.
+This done, he stepped back.
+Not taking his eyes off her, he - and everyone else present except the unconscious Sunnoad - watched as she put Dynoom's message to her forehead.

 I wonder, thought Nyav, if I looked like that, the time I listened to it.
-I hope so.
-I wouldn't wish it to be worse for her.
 Anyhow... she's not dropping the jewel.

-After some tense seconds, the face of Indan Orliss relaxed in grim exhaustion.
-She brought the jewel down.
-Her eyes opened.
+After some tense seconds, the face of Indan Orliss relaxed in grim exhaustion, she brought the jewel down and her eyes opened.

 "This is more than a call for help from Olhoav," she announced.
-"This has a bearing on the security of the next Sunnoad - and of the world, in fact."
+"This has a bearing on the security of the next Sunnoad - and of the world."

 "Take it back!"
 She held out the crystal.
 He gulped, obeyed - but protested:

-"It is not safe with me.
-Today, as Dersnam will tell you, he and I were attacked in the concourse on the way here.
-I'm just one man.
-I'm vulnerable."
+"It is not safe with me!
+Today, as Dersnam will tell you, he and I were attacked on the way here."

-Indan Orliss turned her head at Dersnam, inviting comment.
+Indan Orliss turned her head, inviting comment from Dersnam.

-The grandee muttered, "Not that vulnerable.
-It's like he has eyes in the back of his head.
+The grandee muttered, "Not that vulnerable, he isn't.
 I doubt if he's beatable at sponnd-play by anyone."